blwatkins/Data-Structures-From-A-New-Perspective/3_Sorting/project.md

 # Programming Project: Sorting Objects

 ## Problem
-  Create an interactive sorting sketch using the Processing library in a Java IDE
+  Create an interactive visualization of sorted data using the Processing library in a Java IDE

 ## Specifications
   * Program must be written entirely in Java